Nursing Homes

 Median Monthly Cost

-Tennessee nursing home costs are significantly below the national average, with private rooms costing 21.2% less.
+Tennessee's nursing home costs are significantly lower, with private rooms costing 21.5% less than the national average.

 Care TypeMonthly Costvs.
 National